U.S. Route 82 in Arkansas: Route description

 Entering Union County, US 82 serves as the southern terminus of Highway 57 at Marysville and Highway 172 at Cairo before passing the South Arkansas Regional Airport.
-Shortly after entering the city limits of El Dorado, US 82 veers right onto an divided highway, with a former alignment continuing toward the central business district as a business route.
+Shortly after entering the city limits of El Dorado, US 82 veers right onto a divided highway, with a former alignment continuing toward the central business district as a business route.
 Along the city's southwest side, US 82 serves as a northern terminus of Highway 15 at exit 18.
 In the city's southeast corner, an interchange with US 167, US 63, and Highway 7 gives access to Camden, Hampton, and Bernice, LA.
 US 82 reconnects with the business route and runs east to Strong, where it has a junction with Highway 275 and Highway 129.
 East of Strong, US 82 enters the Felsenthal National Wildlife Refuge, passing north of Lake Jack Lee to cross the Ouachita River and enter Ashley County.

 Highway 82 serves as the northern terminus of Highway 82 Spur, leading to the Port of Crossett, before the route exits the NWR.
 Entering Crossett, the route has an overlap with Highway 169 and passes a Georgia Pacific plant.
 North of downtown, Highway 82 intersects Highway 133 Truck, followed by a short overlap with Highway 133.
 The highway exits the town heading due east, turns north and begins an overlap with Highway 52 and US 425.
 Shortly after turning north, Highway 52 breaks from the concurrency toward the west, with US 82/US 425 continuing north to Hamburg.
 Upon entering the city, US 82/US 425 begins overlaps with Highway 52, passing the First United Methodist Church and Hamburg Commercial Historic District.
 North of downtown, US 82 turns east onto St. Louis Street, with US 425 and Highway 8 continuing north on Main Street.
 The route runs northeast to Thebes, where it has a junction with Highway 160 before bypassing Montrose, where US 82B serves the downtown business district.
 US 82 has a grade-separated intersection with US 165 in Montrose before continuing east into Chicot County.

 The route continues east to Lake Village; from there across the Mississippi River to Greenville, MS.